BrightSoul/Swashbuckle-Issue-631-Repro/README.md

 # Swashbuckle-Issue-631-Repro

-Unknown error response when consuming GET /api/values.
+Unknown error response when consuming GET /api/values from Microsoft Edge.

 ![image.png](image.png)

 Using ASP.NET Core SDK v2.0.3 but all of these are installed in my system, included the v2.1 preview1.